 You are here

-At Kansas Joint & Spine Specialists, our specialty-trained ankle doctors in Wichita and Scott City are experts in providing evaluation and treatment for ankle injuries and conditions.
+At Kansas Joint & Spine Specialists, our specialty-trained ankle doctors in Wichita and Anthony are experts in providing evaluation and treatment for ankle injuries and conditions.

 Ankle conditions on their own, or ankle injuries along with related foot issues, can cause considerable pain.
 People with ankle pain caused by injuries and conditions relating to the ankle may go to a doctor who specializes in ankle treatment for relief.